-F. Period of Communicability
+Period of Communicability

 Rabies virus may be excreted in the saliva of infected dogs, cats, and ferrets during illness and/or 3 - 7 days prior to illness or death; these are the only domestic animals with defined, reliable periods of communicability.
-13 The incubation period and number of days the rabies virus is shed in the saliva, prior to onset of clinical signs, are unknown for wild and exotic animals.
-Infected animals can transmit the rabies virus for an indeterminate number of days before clinical signs become apparent, as well as while clinically symptomatic. ^{1, 12,13} Therefore, it is never appropriate to confine and observe wild or exotic animals that are involved in a human bite incident.
+The incubation period and number of days the rabies virus is shed in the saliva, prior to onset of clinical signs, are unknown for wild and exotic animals.
+Infected animals can transmit the rabies virus while clinically sick and for an indeterminate number of days before clinical signs become apparent.
+Therefore, it is never appropriate to confine and observe wild or exotic animals that are involved in a human bite incident.